-This indicator allows for both identifying the service provider that is vouching for the call as well as clearly indicating what information the service provider is attesting to.
+The “attest” claim allows the originating service provider that is populating an Identity header to clearly indicate the information it can vouch for regarding the origination of the call.

 In the SHAKEN framework we define the following three levels of attestation:

 A. Full Attestation: The signing provider shall satisfy all of the following conditions:

-Is responsible for the origination of the call onto the IP based service provider voice network.
+Is responsible for the origination of the call onto the IP-based service provider voice network.

 Has a direct authenticated relationship with the customer and can identify the customer.